 Once you have a small piece of the extract on the pick, use that to collect the rest of the rosin with ease.
 It’s magic.

-6. Next, we want to take our little Pyrex or any decent glass vial and add in 1ml of the BB Mix Pro (or whatever mix you choose to use), then add 0.5grams of rosin.
+6. Next, we want to take our little Pyrex or any decent glass vial and add in 1ml of the Medical Terpenes (or whatever mix you choose to use), then add 0.5grams of rosin.